Google proposes Android revenue for Oracle: filing

 Google proposed to pay Oracle a percentage of Android revenue if Oracle could prove patent infringement of the mobile operating technology at an upcoming trial, but Oracle rebuffed the offer as too low, according to a court filing late on Tuesday.

-Oracle Corp sued Google Inc in 2010, claiming the Internet search leader's Android technology infringed Oracle's Java patents.
-A trial is set for April 16 before District Judge William Alsup in San Francisco.
+Oracle Corp ORCL.O sued Google Inc (GOOG.O) in 2010, claiming the Internet search leader's Android technology infringed Oracle's Java patents.
+A trial is set for April 16 before U.S. District Judge William Alsup in San Francisco.

 Oracle also sued for alleged copyright infringement.
 Oracle has contended that Google should pay hundreds of millions of dollars on that claim, which is separate from the patents.